Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

-It is convenient to characterize current-induced torques in terms of axial \emph{torque-polarization vectors} $\mathbf{p}_\mu(\mathbf{E})$ defined independently of the magnetic order parameter, where the index $\mu$ combines the sublattice index and the fieldlike (FL) or dampinglike (DL) designation.
-For a given in-plane electric field $\mathbf{E}$, symmetry restricts $\mathbf{p}_\mu(\mathbf{E})$ to lie within a certain linear subspace of axial vectors determined by the interface symmetry.
-For example, in the standard, axially symmetric ferromagnet/nonmagnet spin-orbit torque bilayer with interface normal $\nhat$, this subspace is one-dimensional, with $\nhat \times \mathbf{E}$ providing the common polarization axis for both dampinglike (DL) and fieldlike (FL) torques.
-In lower-symmetry situations the allowed axial subspace may have higher dimension, in which case FL and DL torque polarization vectors need not share the same direction.

-Deterministic, irreversible initialization of a particular orientation of the magnetic order parameter is often required for the use of a magnet in a spintronic device.
-In the case of a ferromagnet/nonmagnet bilayer, the DL and FL torques with polarization along $\nhat \times \mathbf{E}$ can both enforce such initialization.
-The situation is different in antiferromagnets where $\mathbf{p}_\mu(\mathbf{E}) \propto \nhat \times \mathbf{E}$ do not necessarily couple to $\Lvec$.
-Indeed, a torque-polarization vector that is even under sublattice exchange cannot provide a selection bias between $\Lvec$ and $-\Lvec$ \cite{sarkar2025deterministicswitchingaltermagnetsasymmetric,Zhang2026DeterministicSwitching}.
-Such selection bias requires a \emph{staggered} axial torque-polarization vector that is odd under sublattice interchange, which I denote as $\mathbf{p}^{(-)}_\mu(\mathbf{E})$.
-The lowest-order staggered FL and DL torques acting on $\Lvec$ are generated from $\mathbf{p}^{(-)}_\mu$ through the standard $l=1$ vector spherical harmonics:
+It is convenient to characterize current-induced torques in terms of the \emph{torque-polarization vectors} $\mathbf{p}^\alpha_\mu(\mathbf{E})$, where $\alpha$ denotes the sublattice and $\mu$ designates fieldlike (FL) or dampinglike (DL) torque component:

+where we assume the strong exchange limit so that $\mathbf{m}_\mathrm{A}=-\mathbf{m}_\mathrm{B}=\Lvec$, and we interpret $\mathbf{p}^\alpha_\mu(\mathbf{E})$ to mean macroscopic sublattice averages over the entire film.
 More general angular dependence of the torque may be expanded in vector spherical harmonics, which naturally partition into FL and DL sectors \cite{Belashchenko2020}.

+For a given in-plane electric field $\mathbf{E}$, symmetry restricts $\mathbf{p}^\alpha_\mu(\mathbf{E})$ to lie within a certain linear subspace of axial vectors determined by the interface symmetry.
+For example, in the standard, axially symmetric ferromagnet/nonmagnet spin-orbit torque bilayer with interface normal $\nhat$, this subspace is one-dimensional, with $\nhat \times \mathbf{E}$ providing the common polarization axis for both FL and DL torques \cite{Manchon-RMP}.
+In lower-symmetry situations the allowed axial subspace may have higher dimension, in which case FL and DL torque-polarization vectors need not share the same direction \cite{Amin2024}.

+Deterministic, irreversible initialization of a particular orientation of $\Lvec$ by electrical means is often required for the use of a magnet in a spintronic device.
+In the case of a ferromagnet/nonmagnet bilayer, the DL and FL torques with polarization along $\nhat \times \mathbf{E}$ can both enforce such initialization \cite{Manchon-RMP}.
+The situation is different in antiferromagnets where $\mathbf{p}^\alpha_\mu(\mathbf{E}) \propto \nhat \times \mathbf{E}$ do not necessarily couple to $\Lvec$.
+Indeed, a torque-polarization vector that is even under sublattice interchange cannot provide a selection bias between $\Lvec$ and $-\Lvec$.
+Such selection bias requires at least one \emph{staggered} torque-polarization vector $\mathbf{p}^{(-)}_\mu=\mathbf{p}^\mathrm{A}_\mu-\mathbf{p}^\mathrm{B}_\mu$ \cite{Zelezny2017,Watanabe2018,Zhang2026DeterministicSwitching}, where the superscript $(-)$ designates that it is odd under sublattice interchange.